The Benefits of Hosting a Webinar (and How to Use Them)

 • Screen sharing and whiteboard for teaching and product demonstrations

-• GDPR-compliant with end-to-end encryption, built and hosted entirely in the EU
+• GDPR-compliant, encrypted in transit and at rest with optional end-to-end encryption, built and hosted in the EU

 Digital Samba runs directly in the browser – no downloads, no plugins.
 For companies that want to embed webinar functionality into their own platform, Digital Samba Embedded provides a video API and SDK with all the same features.